 Have you ever come across someone who is not familiar with the stock market at all?
 I mean, not knowing it as a viable investment option.
 I met someone at work recently who knew all about CD and savings accounts, but not the stock market.
-He didn’t have a retirement saving plan and never bought a mutual fund or an index fund.
+He didn’t have a retirement savings plan and never bought a mutual fund or an index fund.

 I am going to write about some very basic topics of stock investing, like what kind of market is a stock market and why it’s a very good investment option for the long term.